paulgay/crf_dia_ident/example/README.txt

 3 pairWiseFile
 5 outputDir

+***** command to do inference ******
+* decoding
+java -classpath crf_dia_ident.jar:bsh.jar tool4Gmms.Main --pathsfile pathtests --max-inferencer LoopyBP --model unary.ser.gz --max-inferencer the inference algorithm that will be used

+The results is a .mapping file which will be located depending on the value 0 and 5 in pathtests The file .mapping has the following structure: inferedLabel segmentID originalLabel

+*getting marginal
+java -classpath crf_dia_ident.jar:bsh.jar tool4Gmms.GetMargin --pathsfile pathtests --max-inferencer LoopyBP --model pairwise.ser.gz
+This will produce a .margin file which contains the probability of each label given a segment.

-[2]: Using continuous features in the maximum entropy model, Yu, Dong and Deng, Li and Acero, Alex, Pattern Recognition Letters, 2009
+[1]: Using continuous features in the maximum entropy model, Yu, Dong and Deng, Li and Acero, Alex, Pattern Recognition Letters, 2009